programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ### Solution #1: Fisher-Jenks algorithm
 Folium allows users to pass a parameter to the choropleth algorithm that will automatically calculate "natural breaks" in the data; Folium's [documentation says](https://python-visualization.github.io/folium/modules.html?highlight=choro#folium.features.Choropleth) "this is useful when your data is uneavenly distributed."

 Because the [jenkspy](https://pypi.org/project/jenkspy/) library is not part of Colab's standard collection of libraries, we will need to install it.
-Colab allows us to do this by running a `bash` command.

-> The Unix/Linux terminal shell (or command line) is called [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)). iOS and Windows have similar terminal shell programs.
-Jupyter notebooks allow users to issue terminal commands by prefixing the command with an exclaimation point; Colab follows this convention.
+> If you are using Colab, here's how to install a missing library.
+Colab, following the Jupyter notebook convention, allows users to issue terminal commands by prefixing the command with an exclaimation point.
 The next code block shows how to install the jenksby library in Colab using the `pip` command.

 ```python
 ! pip install jenkspy